LPSN LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN) of a class action securities lawsuit.
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in LivePerson, Inc. ("LivePerson" or the "Company") ( LPSN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of LivePerson investors who were adversely affected by alleged securities fraud between May 10, 2022 and March 16, 2023.
 Follow the link below to get more information and be contacted by a member of our team: